Estimated reading time: 5 minutes

 Choosing the right storage solution for hazardous chemicals

 When selecting a storage solution for hazardous chemicals, it is important to consider the properties of the chemicals being stored, as well as the quantity and frequency of use.
-Safety cabinets are ideal for storage purposes, while fume cupboards are recommended for handling and using hazardous chemicals.

 Advantages of fume cupboards